 For more information about the World Food Programme visit: www.wfp.org

 The packaging we use at Tilda is chosen to ensure the best quality products for our customers.
 We are using a barrier film to not only provide a longer shelf life for our products, but also to significantly reduce food wastage.
 Unfortunately, this means that not all of our packaging is currently recyclable.
 Tilda is working to find a long term sustainable solution to all our packaging.
 To this end, we recently launched a new range of dry rice blends in handy 375g sized cartons that are 100% recyclable.

 With regards to the pouches specifically, they are made up of several different layers of material and are not currently commercially recyclable in the UK.
 The laminate part of pouch which is in contact with food cannot be made of recycled content but we are looking into whether the other layers can be.

-We subscribe to the Green Dot scheme which encourages manufacturers to reduce packaging.
-It signifies that for each piece of packaging, a financial contribution is paid to a packaging recovery organisation.
+We subscribe to the Green Dot scheme which is a well-established European scheme.
+It signifies that for each piece of packaging, a financial contribution has been paid to a national packaging recovery organisation.